Prayag887/flutter_rust_http/README.md

 # flutter_rust_http

-A Rust-based HTTP client for Flutter, matching all DIO features with better performance via Reqwest.
+A Rust-based HTTP client for Flutter, matching all DIO features with better performance based on Reqwest.
 Benchmarks will be provided later, this is just a initial release for now.

 ## Features
 - All DIO features (see pub.dev/packages/dio for list).